Createdd/Writing/2019/articles/JupyterVSCode.md

 ## Table of Contents

 If you are getting started with machine learning algorithms, you will come across Jupyter Notebook.
-To maximize efficiency you can integrate it with VS Code.
-As this requires some understanding on how to set up a Python environment this shall help.
+To maximize efficiency you can integrate its concept with VS Code.
+As this requires some understanding on how to set up a Python environment this article shall provide an introduction.

 There a few reasons why it makes sense to develop you algorithms in a separate IDE.
 Even though jupyter notebooks are great, as soon as the code is getting more complex or the project is getting bigger, it is just not handy to have all the code in one file.
-VScode comes with great jupyter support and allows to transfer python code into jupyter notebook code.
+VScode comes with great jupyter support and allows to transfer python code into jupyter notebook code and vice versa.

 ## Setup a local python environment

+First you need to set up your python environment.
 There are many ways to organize python packages/ dependencies.
 It is overwhelming for a beginner.
 Check out [this article](https://gioele.io/pyenv-pipenv), which explains the current standard on installing and managing python packages.
-Very precisely **Gioele Barabucci** shows the following problems when installing a package:
+Very precisely, **Gioele Barabucci** shows the following problems when installing a package:

 > -Do you have enough rights to install that package?
 Maybe you need to use sudo pip.
 This sounds wrong.